-Richard Tan Executive Cha irman Qualifications FCCA(UK) Experience Richard is a fellow member of the Chartered Certified Accountants UK, and a practising accountant for more than 20 years in Australia.
-Richard was a shareholder and director of a number of education companies in Aust subsequently involved in the creation of IBT Education Ltd, a company lister Richard is currently the President of the Western Australian Chinese Ch Commerce and a director of a number of private companies.
-Special Responsibilities Richard is resp consible for the financial management of the Company.
-Interest in Shares 11,500,001 Fully paid ordinary shares

-20 cent options exercisable on or before 31/07/2008 25 cent options exercisable on or before 31/12/2009
+Richard Tan Executive Chairman Qualifications FCCA(UK) FCCA(UK) Experience a practising acc shareholder ar subsequently in Richard is curr low member of the Chartered Certified Accountants UK, and has been countant for more than 20 years in Australia.
+Richard was a substantial ad director of a number of education companies in Australia, that avolved in the creation of IBT Education Ltd, a company listed on ASX. rently the President of the Western Australian Chinese Chamber of a director of a number of private companies.
+Special Responsibilities Richard is responsible for the financial management of the Company.
+Interest in Shares Interest in Options 11,500,001 3,500,000 1,500,000 Fully paid ordinary shares 20 cent options exercisable on or before 31/07/2008 25 cent options exercisable on or before 31/12/2009